 Students are given access to industry-standard resources.
 Millikin has a dedicated, restricted access IS computer lab, complete with state-of-the-art machines and enterprise-grade software, many of which are available as downloads.
-Partnerships with Oracle, Microsoft, IBM and vmware provide students with the tools needed to build skills and become employable.
+Partnerships with Fortune 100 companies such as Oracle, Microsoft, IBM and vmware provide students with the tools needed to build skills and become employable.

 Departmental Course Offerings